 ˈgo.gɨʒ | 'turkey' | wɨ.ˈdon | 'they' |

-More recent work presented by Lubera & Smith (2020) argues that Iron features on onset sensitive system that interacts with the vowel quality pattern shown above.
+There is a quite a few exceptions to the above rule, especially among proper nouns.
+For instance, in the word /irɨʃton/ 'Ossetia', the stress is on the second syllable even though the vowel of the first syllable is a strong vowel (see Dzakhova 2010 for more examples and discussion).
+Recent work presented by Lubera & Smith (2021) argues that Iron features on onset sensitive system that interacts with the vowel quality pattern shown above.
 Notably, they argue that complex onsets in Iron are heavier than simplex onsets and that stress is assigned with this weight in mind.
 When complex onsets occur word initially, the first syllable is stressed regardless of the quality of the vowel.
 Examples of this are given below.

 ˈʒdə.xɨn | 'to return' |